mavnn/mavnn.github.com/source/_posts/2017-09-13-building-solid-systems-in-f-number.markdown

 comments: true
 categories:
 ---
+> Update: The original venue sold out - more tickets are available for the 8th - 9th March 2018 on [EventBrite](https://www.eventbrite.co.uk/e/building-solid-systems-in-f-tickets-42416619250)!

 We are running another course, and I'm officially stoked!
 Read on for the details...

 <h2>Building Solid Systems in F#</h2>